Copy and paste the below script into your own website or blog to embed this book.

 “Strange and wonderful . . . delightfully unexpected.”—The New York Times Book Review

-From a dystopian tale about genetically modified septuplets who are struck by a mysterious illness to a love story about a man bewitched by a mermaid to a stirring imagining of the lives of Nigerian schoolgirls in the aftermath of a Boko Haram kidnapping, the stories in All the Names They Used for God break down genre barriers—from science fiction to American Gothic to magical realism to horror—and are united by each character’s brutal struggle with fate.
-Like many of us, the characters in this collection are in pursuit of the sublime, and along the way walk the knife-edge between wonder and terror, salvation and destruction.
+A dystopian tale about genetically modified septuplets who are struck by a mysterious illness; a love story about a man bewitched by a mermaid; a stirring imagining of the lives of Nigerian schoolgirls in the aftermath of a Boko Haram kidnapping.
+The stories in All the Names They Used for God break down genre barriers—from science fiction to American Gothic to magical realism to horror—and are united by each character’s brutal struggle with fate.
+Like many of us, the characters in this collection are in pursuit of the sublime.
+Along the way, they must navigate the borderland between salvation and destruction.

 “Completing one [story] is like having lived an entire life, and then being born, breathless, into another.”—Carmen Maria Machado